-The source material contains files in the following formats: .rtf, .csv, .txt, .htm, .css, .jpg, .png, .wav and .mp4.
+The source files can contain files in various file formats, including: .rtf, .csv, .txt, .htm, .jpg, .mp3 and .mp4.
 The data files (in particular .csv files) should be in a format that each candidate can access.

 If you experience any difficulties receiving the files, or opening .csv files because of regional settings, list separators or decimal markers, please contact us: info@cambridgeinternational.org